roeyaus/SiteMinder/README.md

    Thus we wait for a "200" response from any service before pronouncing the email as "sent" and returning a response.

 *Input validation:*

-We validate emails multiple times for From/To fields, and return an error to the user if they are missing, or if any other critical fields are missing (if one of the providers said so).
+I should validate email addresses before sending to the service - but I didn't get around to it (NOT IMPLEMENTED) I validate emails multiple times for From/To fields, and return an error to the user if they are missing, or if any other critical fields are missing (if one of the providers said so).

 *Error Handling:*